distillant/molsim/README.md

 # molsim
 Prototype 3d molecule assembly tool.
+Just an experiment not a finished product.
+You can try the demo here: http://distillant.com/molsim/

+To use the code:

 After pulling code from git, install dependencies using: